nathggns/Overload/README.md

 You can also do ranges of arity, so you can say if the method is passed two or more arguments, call a certain version of the method.
 This is done via the `overload.arity` method.

-The syntax is something like so:
+The syntax is like so:

 ```js
 var two_or_more = overload.arity(2);